Settlement Agreements

 Our fee will usually depend upon the hourly rate of the solicitor advising you and we will always seek to try and recover the legal fees from your employer.

-If you would like to find out more about how we can assist you with an exit package then please complete our contact form and we will be in contact to arrange a suitable time to advise you.
+If you would like to find out more about how we can assist you with an exit package then please Call us now on 01483 303636 or email on info@justemployment.com to talk to one of our solicitors about how we can help you.

 *Please note that this article is intended as general information of what an exit package is and how we can help you and does not constitute legal advice.
 Therefore, no reliance should be placed on the content *